Water pollution in the United States: Overview

 Water pollution was identified as a growing problem in the US by scientists, government officials and the public in the 19th century.
-Many cities and towns piped their untreated domestic sewage into nearby waterways.
+During that era many cities and towns piped their untreated domestic sewage into nearby waterways.
 Wastewater discharged by factories, mines and other businesses increased as the economy expanded.
 Large cities, and later smaller communities, began to install drinking water treatment systems in the early 20th century, but sewage treatment plants were limited at that time and not very effective.
 Effective control of sewage and industrial pollution was not comprehensively addressed until later in the century.
 Agricultural pollution emerged as a growing problem in the 20th century with the increased mechanization of agriculture and increasing use of chemicals.

-Following the passage of the 1972 Clean Water Act (CWA), the levels of water pollution in US waterways generally have experienced a dramatic decrease with respect to sewage treatment and many types of industrial wastewater.
-The 1972 law did not address surface runoff from farms or urban runoff pollution.
-Municipal stormwater runoff became subject to regulation in 1987, although implementation of the requirements by cities and towns has been a slow and difficult process.
+Following the passage of the 1972 Clean Water Act (CWA), the levels of water pollution in US waterways generally have experienced a dramatic decrease with respect to sewage outflow and many types of industrial wastewater.
+The 1972 law didn't address surface runoff from farms or urban runoff pollution.
+Municipal stormwater runoff became subject to federal regulation in 1987, although implementation of the requirements by cities and towns has been a slow and difficult process.
 About half of U.S. stream and river miles continue to violate federal water quality standards in the 21st century.
-Surveys of lakes, ponds and reservoirs indicated that about 70 percent were impaired (measured on a surface area basis), and a little more than 70 percent of the nation’s coastlines, and 90 percent of the surveyed ocean and near coastal areas were also impaired.
-A related 2017 report on the nation's water quality prepared by the U.S. Environmental Protection Agency (EPA) stated that 46% of river and stream miles, 21% of the nation’s lakes, 18% of coastal and Great Lakes waters, and 32% of the nation's wetland areas are in "poor biological condition."
-Agriculture, industry, urban runoff, and other sources continue to discharge waste into surface waters nationwide.
-This poses huge environmental and health risks given that these water sources are used as drinking water and for agricultural use.
+Surveys of lakes, ponds and reservoirs indicated that about 70 percent were impaired (measured on a surface area basis), and a little more than 70 percent of the nation's coastlines, and 90 percent of the surveyed ocean and near coastal areas were also impaired.
+A related 2017 EPA report on the nation's water quality stated that 46% of river and stream miles, 21% of the nation's lakes, 18% of coastal and Great Lakes waters, and 32% of the nation's wetland areas are in "poor biological condition."
+In the 21st century many water bodies continue to be degraded by discharges from agriculture, certain industries, and urban runoff, which often leads to environmental and human health risks.

-While the CWA has made positive contributions to the state of surface water in the United States, the law does not fully address all aspects of pollution.
+While the CWA has helped improve water quality in many areas of the United States, the law does not fully address all aspects of pollution.
 Many think that Congress should revise or expand the law to address these problems and gaps in regulation.
 Although the CWA has been effective in controlling point source pollution (where the discharge is typically via a pipe or ditch and assigning responsibility for mitigation is straightforward), it has not been as effective with nonpoint sources (where discharges are diffuse, and treatment or prevention may be technically difficult or very expensive).

 Despite the negative health and ecosystem impacts of water pollution, solutions exist that are able to treat and decrease pollution levels in water bodies.